mwaz/testing-flask-framework-with-pytest/README.md

 <p align="center"><img src="https://avatars3.githubusercontent.com/u/59034516"></p>

-The repository contains a RESTful API built with Flask for retrieving books from the database.
+The repository contains a RESTful API built with Flask for retrieving books from a list object defined in the API.
 You can use the following endpoints:

 `[GET] /bookapi/books/:id` - Fetching a single book by its id.
 `[GET] /bookapi/books` - Fetching all books